Olympus OM 600 mm f/6.5

 Olympus metal front cap for Zuiko 600 mm and 1000 mm.

 Updated I serendipitously discovered a small stock of unused Olympus front lens caps with a diameter of 100 mm on eBay a few months after I purchased this lens.
 Since I still did not have a satisfactory front cap for this lens, I purchased one from the Canadian seller.
 This lens cap, made for the Olympus OM 600 mm f/6.7 and 1000 mm f/11, is machined out of a block of solid aluminium alloy, screws into the front filter mount of the lens, and prevents the lens shade from extending while handling the lens.
-It also provides a little protection against denting the edge of the lens shade.
+It also provides a little protection against denting the edge of the lens shade during transportation and handling.

 My best guess for the existence of such a stock of 100 mm replacement caps is that an Olympus representative, decades ago, had to order one from Japan for the owner of one of these lenses who had happened to lose the original lens cap, and placed an order for a few more of these caps "just in case".

-Summary
+Updated Summary